Wikia/html5-skin/README.md

 # html5-skin
 An open-source HTML5 UI skin based on [React.js](https://github.com/facebook/react) that overlays Ooyala V4 core player.
 This README contains introduction, setup and customization sections.

+# Wikia changes
+* added new gulp task `gulp build:all` which build `all.js` files with ooyala core.js and main_html5.js and `all-with-youtube.js` which contains youtube plugin.
+* added support for svg icons
+* some of imports that we don't use are commented out in `html5-skin.scss` to make styles file smaller
+* we currently use v.4.10.6 of Ooyala Player

 ## High Level Overview
 `html5-skin` is a JS file that is made available externally to Ooyala core V4 player.
 It accepts and triggers general Ooyala Message Bus events from and to core player to change the behavior of video playback.
 All static files necessary to create and run video playback are hosted and can be accessed publicly.
 This skin repo are available to be git cloned or forked and be modified by developers (terms and condition apply).